ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Nexia

-Nexia hearing aids connect to Bluetooth through Auracast technology.
-This enables you to stream directly into your hearing aids from your personal devices, like phones, and from public places, like airport intercom systems and audio guides at museums.
-They also connect to the TV-Streamer+ accessory that enables easier television listening, even in a crowd.
+Nexia hearing aids connect to Bluetooth through Auracast technology, which enables you to stream directly into your hearing aids from cell phones and other devices.
+You can also use the technology in public places, such as airport intercom systems and museum audio guides.
+The devices also connect to the TV Streamer+ accessory, enabling easier television listening, even in a crowd.

 ReSound Omnia